P-Mena/Portfolio-project/README.md

 - A CSS file containing all the styles.
 - Lastly, there's a file with all the resources needed for styling.

 Feel free to explore the code and resources.
 If you have any questions or suggestions, don't hesitate to reach out.
-Thank you for checking out my project!
+Thank you for checking out my project!.